I wish I had a dollar for every time I’ve been asked this question! Do I need musical talent to learn to play the guitar?

 You need to find the trigger that will make you stop what you MUST do and just play.
-Even if it’s only a 15 minute lesson.
+Even if it’s only a 15-minute lesson.
 A piece of music.
 One song.
 Or a few notes. or scale.

-What are triggers for most of us?
+What are the triggers for most of us?

 You hear a song and it transports you, the words make you happy, above all it feeds your soul.

-As a result, you walk to where your guitar is, sit and start noodling.
+As a result, you walk to where your guitar is, sit, and start noodling.
 It’s a simple chord but you like the way it sounds.